astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/02-python-calculator.md

 The Mars Climate Orbiter was destroyed on September 23, 1999, when it entered Mars' atmosphere at 57 kilometers altitude instead of the planned 140-226 kilometers.
 While the famous cause was a metric/imperial unit mix-up (Lockheed Martin used pound-force seconds while NASA used newton-seconds), the navigation software also struggled with numerical precision issues.

 The spacecraft's trajectory correction maneuvers involved calculating tiny velocity changes (often less than 1 m/s) while traveling at over 20,000 m/s.
-This requires computing the difference between nearly equal large numbers — exactly the catastrophic cancellation problem we just solved ([Stephenson et al., 1999](https://spaceflight.nasa.gov/spacenews/releases/2000/mco/mco_report_1.pdf)).
+This requires computing the difference between nearly equal large numbers — exactly the catastrophic cancellation problem we just solved.

 When you're 400 million kilometers from Earth and need millimeter-per-second precision in velocity, every numerical trick matters.
-The MCO failure led NASA to implement much stricter numerical validation in all navigation software ([NASA, 2000](https://mars.nasa.gov/msp98/news/mco991110.html)).
+The MCO failure led NASA to implement much stricter numerical validation in all navigation software ([NASA, 2000](<https://mars.nasa.gov/msp98/news/mco991110.html>)).
 :::

 ### Overflow and Underflow in Astronomical Scales